PaulleDemon/PeckSpace-support/TermsAndConditions.md

 Sell, rent or sub-license material from Website Name Reproduce, duplicate or copy material from Website Name Redistribute content from Website Name
-This Agreement shall begin on the date hereof.
+Cause any form of harm to the website and its users This Agreement shall begin on the date hereof.

 Parts of this website offer an opportunity for users to post and exchange opinions and information in certain areas of the website.
 Company Name does not filter, edit, publish or review Comments prior to their presence on the website.
 Comments do not reflect the views and opinions of Company Name,its agents and/or affiliates.
 Comments reflect the views and opinions of the person who post their views and opinions.
 To the extent permitted by applicable laws, Company Name shall not be liable for the Comments or for any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.